conan-io/docs/reference/conanfile/attributes.rst

     $ mkdir build && cd build && conan install ..
     $ conan build ..

-But it will not output that when it is a transitive requirement or installed with ``conan install``
+But it will not output that when it is a transitive requirement or installed with :command:`conan install`.

 .. _keep_imports: